-Here is a definition to get started: Functional strength is the ability to use the total body plus supporting structures to meet specific demands placed on it.
+Here is a definition to get started: Functional strength is the ability to use the total body plus supporting structures to meet specific physical demands.

 The body will adapt only to those stresses placed on it.
 Said differently (and this is a mantra with some trainers) you only improve what you practice.
 This is called the Principle of Specificity.

 Functional training attempts to use the body as a unit and stimulate the nervous system to treat certain movements as atomic, i.e. to get used to firing them from start to finish.
 A lot of this thinking actually comes from rehabilitation, where it is pretty clear if a person lacks the ability to perfom a function such as walking.
 Functional training is aimed a movements, not groups of muscles.